What’s this? My last book review was The Nose by Nikolai Gogol. And now there’s another short story review of… The Nose?

 During the course of his usual daily activities, he finds a new psychological tick emerging – reaching out to touch his nose to ensure it’s still of a small size.

 Even upon waking each morning, he immediately reaches out to grab at his face.
-The subsequent realisation all is well leaves him elated.
+This is elating news for him.

 But when he makes his first trips out into public, things start to go a tad awry.